Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Related Work

 \section{Related Work}

 \textbf{Multi-hop Relational Reasoning:} Before the advent of LLMs, several neural network architectures were proposed to solve the relational reasoning problem.
-These were often accompanied by the introduction of benchmark datasets. \citet{shi2022stepGameNewBenchmark} introduce the StepGame dataset, which tests for multi-hop spatial reasoning.
+The introduction of benchmark datasets often accompanies these. \citet{shi2022stepGameNewBenchmark} introduces the StepGame dataset, which tests for multi-hop spatial reasoning.
 That is, given a story describing the spatial relations (on top of, down, right, etc.) between entities, the task is to infer the implicit relation between two entities in the story.
 The authors introduce the Tensor-Product based Memory-Augmented Neural Network (TP-MANN), which is based on memory networks \citep{schlag2021learningAssociativeInference} and specialized for spatial reasoning tasks. \citet{palm2018Recurrentrelationalnetworks} design a relational recurrent network, which treats the input relational problem as a fully connected graph with nodes representing the facts.
 Message passing is iteratively performed before the answer is predicted.
-Recent methods \citep{mirzaee2021spartqaTextualQuestion,mirzaee2022transferLearningSynthetic,mirzaee2023disentanglingExtractionReasoning} fine-tune pre-trained language models (PLMs) (e.g., BERT \citep{devlin2019bertPretrainingDeep}) to extract more rich textual features and cast the problem into a sequence classification task. \citet{wang2023SelfConsistencyImprovesChain} provide another synthesized dataset called SPARTUN for testing spatial reasoning problems.
+Recent methods \citep{mirzaee2021spartqaTextualQuestion,mirzaee2022transferLearningSynthetic,mirzaee2023disentanglingExtractionReasoning} fine-tune pre-trained language models (PLMs) (e.g., BERT \citep{devlin2019bertPretrainingDeep}) to extract richer textual features and cast the problem into a sequence classification task. \citet{wang2023SelfConsistencyImprovesChain} provides another synthesized dataset called SPARTUN for testing spatial reasoning problems.
 Compared to the StepGame dataset, it includes a larger variety of spatial relation types and expressions.
-The authors fine-tune a PLM-based model with a classification layer on top of it to predict the final relation between two queried entities. \citet{sinha2019CLUTRRDiagnosticBenchmark} introduce the CLUTRR dataset to benchmark the kinship reasoning abilities of NLP models.
+The authors fine-tune a PLM-based model with a classification layer on top of it to predict the final relation between two queried entities. \citet{sinha2019CLUTRRDiagnosticBenchmark} introduces the CLUTRR dataset to benchmark the kinship reasoning abilities of NLP models.
 Experimental results show that a large gap exists between PLMs that reason directly on the textual input and graph neural network models \citep{veličković2018GraphAttentionNetworks} that work directly on the underlying symbolic graph manifested by the story.